Thugs with Dirty Mugs: Reception

 The cartoon was banned in Winnipeg, Manitoba in 1939 because censors "felt the film was just an excuse to show criminal activity."

 Animation historian Greg Ford has said Thugs with Dirty Mugs "insightfully satirizes the live-action crime thrillers being made at the Warner Bros. studios during this period...
 The real secret behind Thugs with Dirty Mugs durability lies in the spot-on accuracy with which the cartoon reconstructs the trappings of Warner's gangster films."

 Home media

-Thugs with Dirty Mugs was released uncut and restored as part of the Looney Tunes Golden Collection: Volume 3.
+Thugs with Dirty Mugs was released uncut and restored as part of the Looney Tunes Golden Collection: Volume 3 DVD set.